Snowflake-Labs/sfquickstarts/site/sfguides/src/deploy_finetune_os_llama2_in_snowpark_container_services/deploy_finetune_os_llama2_in_snowpark_container_services.md

 docker push your-org-name-your-account-name.registry.snowflakecomputing.com/dash_db/dash_schema/dash_repo/llm-spcs:latest
 ```

-This may take some time so you may move on to the next step **Upload Spec YAML** while the image is being pushed.
-Once the `docker push` command completes, you can verify that the image exists in your Snowflake Image Repository by running the following SQL in a SQL worksheet:
+NOTE: This may take some time so you may move on to the next step **Upload Spec YAML** while the image is being pushed.
+Once the `docker push` command completes, you can verify that the image exists in your Snowflake Image Repository by running the following commands in a SQL worksheet:

 ```sql
 use role DASH_SPCS;
 CALL SYSTEM$REGISTRY_LIST_IMAGES('/dash_db/dash_schema/dash_repo');
 ```

-You should see your image `llm-spcs` listed.
+You should see image `llm-spcs` listed.

 ### Upload Spec YAML

-Services in SPCA are defined using YAML files.
-These YAML files configure all of the various parameters, etc. needed to run the containers within your Snowflake account.
+Services in SPCS are defined using YAML files.
+These YAML files configure all of the various parameters needed to run the containers within your Snowflake account.
 Learn more about [configurable parameters](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/specification-reference) in spec YAML files.

-Navigate to your local clone and you should see `llm-spcs.yaml` that looks like this:
+Navigate to your local clone of the repo and you should see `llm-spcs.yaml` that looks like this:

 ```yaml
 spec: